 Please join us in her celebration of life on Monday, September 9, 2019 at St. John the Baptist Catholic Church in Jefferson where Mass will be held at 12:00 pm with the Rev. Thomas Coyle officiating.
 Visitation will be held on Sunday, September 8, 2019 at St. John the Baptist Catholic church from 4:00 pm to 7:00pm and then again on Monday at 11:00 am until the time of Mass.
 Burial will follow in the parish cemetery.

 The family would like to thank Father Thomas Coyle and the entire St. John the Baptist Catholic Church’s family for their continuous support and encouragement through the years.
 They would also like to thank Dr. Diamond and the entire staff at the American Family Children’s Hospital in Madison, where she touched so many people and they went above and beyond to give Makena the best chance possible to a normal, healthy life.

 In lieu of flowers, memorial donations may be given to the family in honor of Makena.

 Visit www.schneidermichaelisfuneralhome.com to leave a condolence or light a candle in her memory.

-To send flowers to the family of Makena Eighmy, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Makena Eighmy, please visit Tribute Store